AndrewNedoluzhko/angular-auth-example/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.0.5.

+## Description

+Angular 16 Authentication and Authorization boilerplate with Role Based Access Control, HttpOnly Cokie and JWT  with next features:
+- User Registration and User Login forms with validation and JWT authentication using access token and refresh token;
+- Main page with header bar, toggling side navigation menu button, displaying user’s profile button and logout button;
+- Role Based Access Control for authenticated users;
+- Simple implementation of dynamic routing depending on the role of the authenticated user: each role of user (Admin role and User role) has own side navigation menu panel;
+- Refresh access token feature based on AuthInterceptor implementation;
+- Displaying list of users demo only for Admin role;
+- Forbidden, Not Found and Other Server Error components with handling of logic when the user tries to access forbidden resources or to resources that do not exist

+## Backend Example for this solution
+The source code of the backend for this boilerpate based on NestJS, PostgresQL and TypeORM hosted at this link https://github.com/AndrewNedoluzhko/nestjs-auth-postgres-typeorm

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.